 Alternative Health Care Proposals

-Polls conducted by KFF show that a majority of Americans like the idea of a single-payer health care plan.
-When asked if they favor or oppose “a national healthcare plan, sometimes called Medicare-for-all,” 56% say they either strongly or somewhat favor it.
-However, they’re much less likely to support the plan when they hear it would eliminate private insurance, require most Americans to pay more in taxes, or create possible treatment delays.
+However, respondents in the KFF poll were much less likely to support the plan when they heard it would eliminate private insurance, require most Americans to pay more in taxes, or create possible treatment delays.

-Because of these problems with Medicare for All, several prominent Democrats – though so far no Republicans – have proposed less radical plans that expand access to government-sponsored health care without making it universal.
-Their ideas include:
+Because of these problems with Medicare for All, several prominent Democrats — so far no Republicans — have proposed less radical plans that expand access to government-sponsored health care without making it universal.
+Their ideas fall into two main categories: plans that create a new public option and plans that allow more people to buy into existing programs.

 - Choose Medicare Act.
-Introduced by Senators Jeff Merkley of Oregon and Chris Murphy of Connecticut, the Choose Medicare Act would create a new type of Medicare plan, called Medicare Part E, that would meet all the requirements for a gold-level plan under the ACA.
-This plan would then be sold on the ACA health care exchanges and would be eligible for subsidies.
+Introduced by Sens.
+Jeff Merkley of Oregon and Chris Murphy of Connecticut, the Choose Medicare Act would create a new type of Medicare plan, called Medicare Part E, that would meet all the requirements for a gold-level plan under the ACA.
+This public option would be sold on the ACA health care exchanges and would be eligible for subsidies.
 Employers would also have the option of offering their employees Medicare Part E coverage rather than private insurance.

 - Medicare-X Choice.
-Senators Michael Bennet of Colorado, Brian Higgins of New York, and Tim Kaine of Virginia are the sponsors of the Medicare-X Choice Act.
-Like the Choose Medicare Act, this bill would create a new Medicare plan, called Medicare-X, which would compete with other plans in the ACA marketplaces.
+Sens.
+Michael Bennet of Colorado, Brian Higgins of New York, and Tim Kaine of Virginia are the sponsors of the Medicare-X Choice Act.
+Like the Choose Medicare Act, this bill would create a new public option, called Medicare-X, which would compete with other plans in the ACA marketplaces.
 This plan would become available first in places with only one available insurer and places with few doctors and hospitals, then gradually expand to cover the rest of the country.

-- Medicaid Buy-In.
-Representative Ben Ray Luján and Senator Brian Schatz have both introduced bills to allow Americans to buy into Medicaid rather than Medicare.
+- State Public Option Act.
+Rep. Ben Ray Luján and Sen. Brian Schatz have both introduced bills to allow Americans to buy into Medicaid rather than Medicare.
 Because Medicaid is administered by the states rather than the federal government, the details of what this plan would cover might vary from state to state.
 However, any form of the plan would have to meet the ACA requirements for essential coverage.
 Several states are also considering plans like this on their own.

 The KFF polls show that some of these ideas enjoy much broader support than Medicare for All.
-Around 75% of respondents say they would support an “optional Medicare-for-all” plan that allows people to buy into the program.
-Roughly the same percentage would support a Medicaid buy-in program or a Medicare buy-in for people ages 50 and up.
+Around 75% of respondents say they would support a Medicaid buy-in program or a Medicare buy-in for people ages 50 and up.
+By contrast, only 53% say they strongly or somewhat favor Medicare for All.

-It’s too early to say whether Medicare for All has any reasonable chance of actually becoming a law.
-So far, the latest version of Sanders’ bill has attracted 14 cosponsors in the Senate, and a corresponding bill in the House of Representatives has 108.
-However, neither bill has any support at all among Republicans, and it won’t be possible to get it through Congress without them.
+It’s too early to say whether Medicare for All has any reasonable chance of actually becoming law.
+The latest version of Sanders’ bill attracted 14 cosponsors in the Senate, and a corresponding bill in the House of Representatives got 118.
+However, neither bill received any support at all among Republicans, and Democrats aren’t exactly unified behind it.

 But even if the proposal ultimately goes nowhere, having a debate about it is still useful.
 It calls attention to what’s wrong with our current health care system and encourages both political leaders and the public to think about all possible options for fixing it.
-Simply putting this plan on the table could increase the chances that this time, Republicans and Democrats in Congress will be able to meet in the middle with a compromise that provides universal coverage.
+Already, it has inspired other Democrats, including President Joe Biden, to put forward their own plans to provide universal coverage through a public option, a buy-in program, or both.